netbox-community/go-netbox/docs/WritableVirtualDeviceContextRequest.md

 ### NewWritableVirtualDeviceContextRequest

-`func NewWritableVirtualDeviceContextRequest(name string, status PatchedWritableVirtualDeviceContextRequestStatus, ) *WritableVirtualDeviceContextRequest`
+`func NewWritableVirtualDeviceContextRequest(name string, device DeviceRequest, status PatchedWritableVirtualDeviceContextRequestStatus, ) *WritableVirtualDeviceContextRequest`

 NewWritableVirtualDeviceContextRequest instantiates a new WritableVirtualDeviceContextRequest object This constructor will assign default values to properties that have it defined,